A jacket for winter: I sew London by How to do fashion!

 My supplies

 I selected a cappuccino/camel wool fabric from the store (Woluwe) to make a first version.
-I thought this color was perfect for the slightly 50s style of the jacket.
+I thought this color was perfect for the slightly 50s style jacket.

-I also selected a "wedding flowers" bias tape in orange and cream tones that stayed in the same color range while adding a bit of pep.
+I also selected a "wedding flowers" bias tape in orange and cream tones that stayed within the same color range while adding a bit of pep.

 I selected a fusible interfacing and a double-sided fusible tape to make my hem.
-All that was left was to select a thread of a close color and off I went!
+I just had to choose a thread in a matching color and I was ready to go!

 Technical points and modifications

-As I said above, version 2 of the London jacket is rated level 2 out of 5 by How to do fashion.
+As I mentioned earlier, version 2 of the London jacket is rated level 2 out of 5 by How to do fashion.

-The proposed jacket is not lined and the finishes suggested for the inside are simple overlocks.
-I wanted to push the finishes a bit further, so I modified the interior finishes by applying bias tape on the fold.
+The proposed jacket is unlined and the suggested finishes for the inside are simple overlocks.
+I wanted to take the finishes a bit further, so I modified the inner finishes by applying bias tape on the seam.
 I also finished the jacket with a glued hem secured by stitches.

 The technical points of this jacket: